Making Deep Fried Turkey

 Step #1: Defrost your turkey.

 If you’re buying a frozen turkey, make sure you by it ahead of time because the turkey must fully completely defrost before frying.
-Anyone who has fried anything before knows that water and oil do not mix.
+You don’t want water touching hot oil because it will cause the oil to splatter uncontrollably which is what can lead to potential oil fires.

 We bought our turkey the day before.
 There are instructions for safely and completely defrosting a turkey using the fridge, but since we were pressed for time, we let ours thaw out in the sink for 24 hours.
 The Masterbuilt Turkey Fryer we had can fry a turkey up to 14 lbs.
 We bought one that was a little more than 10 lbs and it needed roughly the full 24 hours to defrost.